 Frequently asked questions

-It’s also worth remembering that insurance providers will count as a bedroom any room used as, or originally built to be, a bedroom, even if it’s used for other purposes.
-So, if you had three bedrooms and turned one into a study or dressing room, it would count as a three-bedroom home, not a two-bedroom.
-Check exactly what your insurance provider defines as a bedroom in your policy.
+Insurance providers will count a bedroom as any room used as, or originally built to be, a bedroom – even if it’s used for other purposes.
+So, say you had three bedrooms and turned one into a study or dressing room, it would still count as a three-bedroom home, not a two-bedroom home.

 Tips for saving money on home insurance premiums for a two-bedroom house or flat